groupvine/gv-doc/5-widgets/3-ewManage.md

 <span id="gv-5widgets-3ewmanage-hide-unhide"></span>
 ### Hide Inappropriate Responses

 If a response is found to be inappropriate or out of place, Administrators and Editors can hide the response from the response listing.
-The response will still be in the listing, but only Admistrators and Editors will see the hidden greyed version.
+The response is still in the listing, but only Admistrators and Editors are able to see the hidden greyed version.

 This is how a recipient's response looks in the response listing.
 Click "Hide" in the bottom left corner to hide the response from the response listing.